Skip to content

 Replacement/Cancellation of Parking Permit

-If canceling your permit:
+If you are canceling your permit:

-• There is a $30 for an AVI tag.
-Replacement permits are issued when the vehicle for which a permit has been assigned is replaced.
-Remove as much of your permit from your old vehicle as possible and bring it to the Parking Management Center in exchange for a new one.
+• Replacement permits can be issued if your vehicle is replaced.
+Please remove as much of your permit from your old vehicle as possible and bring it to the Parking office to exchange for a new one.

 Special Events